jorendorff/git-primer/03-puzzles.md

-The goal of this exercise is to figure out how to undo some common commands that change something in your git repository.
+## Git puzzles

+Let's do a few puzzles.

+You can follow along on your laptop.
-To start, find a convenient directory to work in, and type
+Find a convenient directory to work in, and type:

     git clone https://github.com/jorendorff/peeredit.git
     cd peeredit

-Then, try the examples below.
-Each example will have you run a command, then figure out how to undo that command using `git`.

-In every case, try to find a command that exactly undoes the command listed, not a "clobber everything and start from scratch" command.

-*   **Undoing simple edits** - You've edited a file of source code, totally screwed it up, and saved it.
-To simulate this, run this command:

-        sed -i 's/fun/malfun/' index.js

-    This edits `index.js` by doing a global search-and-replace.
-After running it, you can use `git diff` to see what it did.
+Did that work?

+*(prompt:)* What does this command do?

+### Undoing simple edits

+Let's say I open a file in here (say `index.js`) and do a global search-and-replace, replacing `fun` with `malfun`, because there's some variable I want to rename or something.
+I save the file and exit the editor.

+Then I do `git diff` and realize that I've accidentally turned all my JS functions into malfunctions.

-    Now you want to undo all those edits, restoring `index.js` to how it looked at the previous commit.
+Now I want to undo all those edits, restoring `index.js` to how it looked at the previous commit.
-    You could manually edit the file to undo each change, but that would be tedious.
+I could manually edit the file to undo each change, but that would be tedious.
 What `git` command will undo these edits?

+Raise your hand when you think you've got it.

-    Hint: Try `git status` and read the output closely.
+*(Hint: Try `git status` and read the output closely.)*

-    Solution:  `git checkout FILE`
+## Undoing `git add`

+Let's say I have been working in this repository for a while.

+    echo "WORK WORK WORK" >> index.html
+    echo "FIX FIX FIX" >> index.html
+    git add index.html

+And I meant to commit this work, but let's say I forgot, I just went home and left it sitting there.

+The changes are in my working tree and in the index.
+They just haven't been committed yet.

+OK, now I come into work the next day and:

+    echo "HOURS OF TRICKY WORK" >> index.js git add index.js

+*(prompt:)* What do you think `git status` will show now?

+What mistake have I made?

+How can we undo it?
+Keep in mind:

+1. I only want to undo the last command.

+2. I don't want to lose hours of tricky work.

+## Undelete

-*   **Undelete** - You accidentally deleted a whole directory.
+This time I'm going to accidentally delete a whole directory.

-    In a clean repository, run this command:

     rm -r test

+Oops!
+I meant to *run* the tests, not *obliterate* the tests!
+Oh well.

-    What git command brings it back?
+What git command brings them back?

-    Solution:  `git checkout DIR`
+## Undoing `git rm`

-*   **Undoing `git rm`** - Same thing, but you also made the mistake of telling `git` what you were doing.
+OK, same thing, but let's say I also made the mistake of telling `git` what I was doing.

      git rm -r test

+First of all, how is this different from the previous puzzle?
+In that puzzle, I did `rm -r test`, in this one, `git rm -r test`.
+Is there a difference?

-    How can you undo that?
+See if you can undo this.

-    Solution:  `git reset -- test; git checkout test`

-*   **Undoing `git mv`** - Oops.
-You didn't mean to move/rename that file.
+*(Hint: It might take two commands.)*

+# Undoing `git mv`

+OK, let's try something else.

     git mv index.js undex.js

-    Solution:  `git mv undex.js index.js`

-    Solution:  `git reset -- index.js; git checkout index.js; git rm -f undex.js`

-*   **Undoing `git add`** - In a clean repository, run these three commands:

-        git mv test/test.js test/test_basics.js     # rename a file
-        echo "HOURS OF TRICKY WORK" >> index.js     # edit a file git add index.js                            # stage the edit

-    You want to undo only the last command.
-    This should leave the changes to index.js in your working directory.

-    Bonus: Can you figure out what the scenario is here?
-    Why would you want to undo a `git add` command?

-    Solution: `git reset index.js`

-*   **Undoing `git commit`** - You just committed a ton of work, and it was a major mistake.
-You haven't pushed the change yet.
-You want to undo only the commit, leaving the index and working directory alone.

-    Solution:  `git reset --soft HEAD~` ?

-*   **Undoing a busted merge** - You just did:

-        git checkout master
-        git merge mybranch1

-    And there were a ton of conflicts.

-    You don't have time to deal with this right now and you want your repo back.
-    How can you recover?

-    Solution: `git merge --abort` ?

-*   **Undoing a "successful" merge** - You just did:
+*(prompt:)* What did I just do?

+    ls

+The file was renamed, in my working tree at least.

+Was it renamed in the index too?

-        git checkout master
+    git status

+If that's not clear enough for you, you can use `git diff`:

-        git merge mybranch2
+    git diff

-    As far as git's concerned, the merge succeeded.

-    Unfortunately, the resulting codebase is a massive mess.
-It won't even run.
-You need to try something else-- but the first order of business is to undo the merge.

-    Solution: `git reset --soft HEAD~` again

-*   **Undoing `git rebase`** - You just did:

-        git rebase master
+    git diff --staged

-    to rebase your whole current branch `topic` on top of the current `HEAD` of `master`.

-    The rebased work doesn't pass tests, and you're having trouble figuring out what went wrong.
-You want to just forget the whole rebase, go back to the pre-rebase version, make sure that passed tests, and go from there.
-How?

-    Solution: `git reset --hard topic{1}` ?
+So it looks like `git mv` did rename the file both in the working tree and in the index.

+OK, so let's say `undex.js` is just a typo,
+I didn't really mean to rename that file to a typo.
+Here's the puzzle.
+How do we undo it?

+This is a sneaky one.
+There's an easy answer and a hard answer.

+## Segue

+You may have noticed a theme with these puzzles.
+They were all about fixing mistakes, right?
+Undoing damage.

+I made puzzles about undo because it's a very common need.

+And these puzzles illustrate just how important it is to understand Git thoroughly.
+If you don't understand Git pretty well, you'll find this kind of puzzle quite difficult.
+And that's too bad, because these things happen.

+Another way to solve any of these puzzles is to sweep the whole stupid disaster into the Recycle Bin and make a new clone.
+But then what will you do
+when you've got hours or weeks of work in there?